Xentrk/x3mRouting/README.md

       /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/Xentrk/x3mRouting/master/x3mRouting" -o "/opt/bin/x3mRouting" && chmod 755 /opt/bin/x3mRouting && x3mRouting

-This command will download and install the installation script **/jffs/scripts/install_x3mRouting.sh**.
+This command will download and install the installation menu **x3mRouting** to the **/opt/bin** directory.
 The installation script is a menu with options to install the three methods described below and options to update or remove the repository.
+To access the installation menu, type the command **x3mRouting**.

 <img src="https://github.com/Xentrk/x3mRouting/blob/master/InstallationMenu.png" alt="drawing" width="600" height="600"/>